ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 ### Prerequisites

-Install `ansible-builder` in your lab environment: on RHEL this is provided by the AAP repo, on Fedora you will need `pip install ansible-builder`, it’s recommended to use a virtual environment in this case.
+Install `ansible-builder` in your lab environment: on RHEL this is provided by the AAP repo, on Fedora you will need `pip install ansible-builder`, it’s recommended to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) in this case.

 {{% notice note %}}
 `ansible-builder` is a high-level tool for building AAP Execution Environments that abstracts away a lot of the intricacies of container image building.
 Under the hood it uses `podman`, of course.